0x1B05/english/cnn10/content/20240308.typ

 ==== sentences

 - _Claudette, who's now 84 years old, remained an unsung hero of the racial justice movement, util the book about her life by Philip Hoose won the National Book Awards for Young People's Literature in 2009._
-- _..., which advocated for women *sufferage* as a way to fight for liquor prohibition._
+- _..., which advocated for women *suffrage* as a way to fight for liquor prohibition._

 === 回译